 How do you know what is polite in a new country?
 Different cultures behave in different ways.
 These 10 tips will show you good manners in the USA.

 Here are some ways to show good manners in the United States.
-They will help you to show respect and be polite to Americans.
+These tips will help you to show respect and be polite to Americans.

 1. Say “please”

 Most Americans say “please” when they want something.
 For example, if you are ordering food at a restaurant, you might say “I will have the soup, please”.
 If you ask for something and don’t say “Please”, Americans will think you are rude.

 Americans say “Thank you” a lot.
 In some cultures, people only say “thank you” for significant events.
 In the United States, it is common to say “thanks” even for small gestures.
 For example, if you hand someone a book, they might thank you.
 Try to remember to say “Thank you,” especially to anyone who is helping or try to help you.

 3. Say “sorry”

 Americans also say “sorry” more than people in other cultures.
 For example, if someone accidentally bumps into you on the street, they may apologize with “excuse me” or “sorry.”
 Americans, especially American women, sometimes use the word “sorry” to express sadness for something that happened to you, even though they were not involved in the event.
 For example, you may tell someone that you were sick over the weekend or that a friend died.
 To be kind and polite, they might respond, “I’m so sorry.”